forkkit/supertokens-node-mysql-ref-jwt/README.md

 ## Making changes
 Please see our [Contributing](https://github.com/supertokens/supertokens-node-mysql-ref-jwt/blob/testing/CONTRIBUTING.md) guide

-To change the name of the cookies used, please find them in [/lib/ts/cookie.ts](https://github.com/supertokens/supertokens-node-mysql-ref-jwt/blob/master/lib/ts/cookie.ts)

 ## Future work
 - Enable this to work with mobile apps as well.
 - Add unit testing.